WOVNio/wovnjava/README.md

     <p class="my-secret-class">Some information WOVN does not touch</p>
   </div>
 ```
-WOVN will treat it as
+For the purpose of translation, WOVN will treat it as
 ```HTML
   <div></div>
 ```